Ranked #5 van in the UK · Pickup · 13,629 units sold last year

 The short version

-The Ford Ranger holds its value well and is dearer to run than most.
-Its MOT-based reliability is average, 64 out of 100, ahead of 17% of the cars we track.
-On three-year value retention it ranks better than 70% of models.
+The Ford Ranger is dearer to run than most.
+Its MOT-based reliability is average — an MOT score of 61/100, ahead of 16% of the cars we track.

 Pick your version